-We pride ourselves on our positive relationship with our parents as we understand you know your child best.
-Opportunities for feedback include: Details Frequency Review meetings As stated in section 4 Every 4 months Assessment or observation feedback (Agency led) To feedback an assessment report or observation either by the agency or the SENDCO.
-If these are completed close to the review meetings, then feedback may be during this time.
-Dependent on the need for the agency involvement.
-Parent consultations If your child's targets directly relate to the classroom, e.g behaviour, attention, organisation then these may be discussed during parent consultations.
-Every 4 months.
-General teacher feedback If your child's teacher has a specific feedback, e.g. to celebrate success or to discuss any concerns, this will happen in between the above meetings.
-Dependent on the needs of your child.
-Home-school communication It may be required to set up a manageable home-school book or chart which may form part of your child's behaviour plan.
-Dependent on the needs of your child.
+r7

+We pride ourselves on our Details Frequency

+positive relationship with our

+parents as we understand

+you know your child best.

+Opportunities for feedback

+include:

+Review meetings As stated in section 4 Every 4 months

+Assessment or observation To feedback an assessment report or Dependent on the need for

+feedback (Agency led) observation either by the agency or the SENDCO. the agency involvement.

+If these are completed close to the

+review meetings, then feedback may be

+during this time.

+Parent consultations If your child's targets directly relate to Every 4 months.

+the classroom, e.g behaviour, attention, -

+organisation then these may be

+discussed during parent consultations.

+General teacher feedback If your child's teacher has a specific Dependent on the needs of

+feedback, e.g. to celebrate success or your child.

+to discuss any concerns, this will ,

+happen in between the above meetings.

+Home-school It may be required to set up a Dependent on the needs of

+communication manageable home-school book or your child.

+chart which may form part of your -

+child's behaviour plan.